-Eyelid surgery (blepharoplasty) improves the look of the eyes.
-During surgery, excess tissue around the eye region is removed.
-Although some patients may decide to have the procedure done on the upper or lower eyelids, most patients prefer having the procedure performed on both.
-Incisions are made below the eyelashes for the lower eyelids, and in the crease for the upper.
-Dr. Lapuerta performs various eyelid surgery techniques and will use the one that best meets each patient’s aesthetic goals.
-Dr. Lapuerta has facilities and privileges throughout the greater Houston area, including Houston, Pearland, and Katy, TX.
+Eyelid surgery (blepharoplasty) improves the appearance of the eyes by addressing the skin around the eye.
+During eyelid surgery, excess tissue around the eye region is removed.
+Although some patients may decide to have the procedure done on only the upper or lower eyelids, most patients prefer having the procedure performed on both eyelids at the same time.
+Incisions are made below the eyelashes for the lower eyelids, and in the crease for the upper eyelids.
+Regardless of whether lower or upper eyelid surgery is performed, the incision will be strategically made to minimize scarring.

 During lower eyelid surgery, an incision is made along the bottom of the lash line.
 This allows the surgeon to remove excess fat and tissue.
 In patients who have puffy lower eyelids but good skin tone, an approach known as a transconjunctival blepharoplasty can be performed.
 This technique puts the incision inside the lower eyelid rather than outside.
 Patients who have dark circles under their eyes will sometimes have a deficiency of fat in these areas.
 Injectables can be used to help fill these soft-tissue deficiencies and can improve the appearance of these circles.

 Double eyelid surgery, also known as East Asian blepharoplasty, is the best option for patients who want to give their eyes a larger appearance.
 Double eyelid surgery creates an additional fold of skin above the upper eyelashes, reshaping the eyes to make them appear larger in size.